A Dual Digraph Approach for Leaderless Atomic Broadcast (Extended Version): A dual digraph approach

 \subsection{State machine approach}

 It is common to describe a distributed algorithm as a state machine: Every server's behavior is defined by an ordered sequence of states.
-In the case of \fAC{}, as long as no failures occur, it is an ordered sequence of unreliable rounds, i.e., with strictly increasing round numbers.
-This sequence consists of a sub-sequence of A-delivered rounds followed (potentially) by a round not yet A-delivered~(\cref{sec:adeliv_msg}) and by the ongoing round.
-The occurrence of a failure leads to a rollback.
+As long as no failures occur, we can model \ACplus{}'s execution as an ordered sequence of unreliable rounds with strictly increasing round numbers. \ifdefined\TECHREP This sequence consists of a sub-sequence of A-delivered rounds followed (potentially) by a round not yet A-delivered~(\cref{sec:adeliv_msg}) and by the ongoing round. \fi The occurrence of a failure leads to a rollback.
 This breaks the order of the sequence, i.e., the round numbers are no longer strictly increasing.
-To enforce a strict order, we introduce the concept of an \emph{epoch}.
-The definition of an epoch is threefold: (1) it starts with a reliable round; (2) it contains only one completed reliable round; and (3) it contains at most one sequence of unreliable rounds.
+To enforce a strict order, we introduce \emph{epochs}.
+Every epoch starts with a reliable round and contains only one completed reliable round and at most one sequence of unreliable rounds.
 An epoch is described by an epoch number~$e$, which corresponds to the number of reliable rounds completed so far, plus the ongoing round, if it is reliable.

 The state of each server is defined by the epoch number, the round number, the round type and, for unreliable rounds, the type of the previous round.
 We denote states with unreliable rounds by $\acState{e}{r}$ and states with reliable rounds by $\acRState{e}{r}$.
 Also, when necessary, we use~$\triangleright$ to indicate the first unreliable round following a reliable round.
 Initially, all servers are in state $\acRState{1}{0}$, essentially assuming a reliable round $0$ has already been completed, without any messages being A-broadcast.
 State $\acRState{1}{0}$ is required by the definition of an epoch.